vackosar/vackosar.github.io/when-is-the-end-of-current-quarter.md

     </div>
     <figcaption class="figure-caption">Calendar year quarters and their months.
 Red line shows where we are now.</figcaption>
 </figure>

+<h3>When do calendar quarters start and end?</h3>
+<p>A year is divided into 4 quarters: Q1, Q2, Q3, Q4.
+Each quarter has 3 months.
+Each quarter has approximately 91 days.</p>

 <p>See a handy table of quarter start and end dates below.
 The dates are the same for each year.</p>